rcl-ssl/docs/api/authorization.md

 ---
 title: API Authorization
-description: Obtaining authorization tokens for the RCL Renewal API
+description: Obtaining authorization tokens for the RCL SSL API
-parent: RCL Renewal API
+parent: RCL SSL API
 nav_order: 2
 ---

 # Obtaining Access Tokens
-**V6.0.10**
+**V7.0.0**

 Steps in acquiring access tokens :

 - Step 1: Register an AAD Application
 - Step 2: Set Access Control for the AAD application to access resources in an Azure subscription
-- Step 3: Register the AAD Application's Client Id in the **RCL Portal**
+- Step 3: Register the AAD Application's Client Id in the **RCL SSL Portal**
 - Step 4: Make a POST request to the AAD Application-specific token endpoint to obtain the tokens

 ## Registering an AAD Application